 In 2016, I founded a nonprofit, Girls Like Me, Inc., to help teen girls increase their self-esteem and self-efficacy.
 This cause is so important to me because just like me, many teen girls are in a period of their lives where people are telling them who they should be rather than empowering them to be who they desire to be and failing to communicate that they’re worthy outside of academic success.
 I wanted to give girls the opportunity to create their own stories and know their worth.

 One day I bet my dad to a friendly competition to see who’s credit score could increase by the highest amount of points.
 After this competition, I decided that I should share my gift of knowledge around money, credit, and self-esteem.
-So I developed The Results Enthusiast brand.
+So that’s what I did.
 As a Monetary Beliefs Consultant, I help people reframe their belief systems around money to teach them how to reach their financial goals and empower them to get what they want.
 People have clear goals that they’re looking to achieve but need help managing their money to make it happen and honestly, they’re tired of going through the cycles of debt and missing their goals.